refractproject/rfcs/text/0000-clarity-api-description.md

 We should combine the API Description namespace with the resource namespace.
 Right now they are separate and it would be clearer if they were not.

-## Elements in Attributes

-Refract allows for including elements within the attributes section of an element.
-Even though it’s possible, it may be helpful to avoid this in such an important namespace.
-Reason being, this will be one of the first places people interact with Refract, and to use complex features may be too much.

 ## HREF Variables

 We should call them “hrefVariables” everywhere instead of parameters in places (specifically transitions).